ebuillent13yadav/macsDonalds/README.md

 ### Lossless files

 For text files and the lossless PNG path, the extension computes a SHA-256 hash of the original content and compares it with the rebuilt output.
-If both hashes match, the rebuild is an exact byte-for-byte reconstruction.
+If both hashes match, then the rebuild is an exact byte-for-byte reconstruction.

 Displayed fields include: